tocco/tocco-docs/devops/databases/sql_snippets_postgres.rst

 .. caution::

-    This kills all connections to the Database, including connections from Nice and pg_dump!
+    This kills all connections to the database, including connections from Nice and pg_dump!

 .. code:: sql